Twitter changes rules over account tracking Elon Musk's jet

 For Sweeney, it was the latest in a longtime tangle with the billionaire.
 The University of Central Florida student said Musk last year sent him a private message offering $5,000 to take the jet-tracking account down, citing security concerns.
 Musk later stopped communicating to Sweeney, who never deleted the account.
 Their exchange was first reported by tech news outlet Protocol earlier this year.

-But after buying Twitter for $44 billion in late October, Musk said he would let the tracker stay.
+But after buying Twitter for $44 billion in late October, Musk said he would let it stay.

 But by later Wednesday, Twitter suspended all of them, including Sweeney's personal account.
 He also operates accounts tracking Musk's jet on rival social platforms such as Facebook and Instagram.